 - The Extended edition begins after the prologue with Bilbo discussing Hobbits.
-A montage over this of Hobbit life includes a hobbit about to kiss being distracted by passing cheese, another hobbit carrying a barrel of ale on his shoulder and filling his cup from it as he walks, several hobbits struggling with putting up a tent and a hobbit dozing on a grassy knoll just as Bilbo points out that they've never been considered great warriors.
+A montage over this of Hobbit life includes a hobbit about to get a kiss being distracted by a passing pastry, another hobbit carrying a barrel of ale on his shoulder and filling his cup from it as he walks, several hobbits struggling with putting up a tent and a hobbit dozing on a grassy knoll just as Bilbo points out that they've never been considered great warriors.

 - Frodo and Gandalf's first scene together is marvellous.
-After Gandalf claims a wizard "arrives precisely when he means to," and then how they start laughing.
+After Gandalf claims a wizard "arrives precisely when he means to," Frodo gives him a 'you are so incredibly full of crap' look, and then they both start laughing.

 - Gandalf's response when Frodo tells him that before he came to the Shire, the Bagginses "were very well thought of - never had any adventures or did anything unexpected."